LeSpocky/ptxdist/doc/contributing.rst

    :ref:`configure_helper` can be used to find the new options.
 -  There may be patches for the old version.
 Make sure they are updated as well, or removed if they are no longer needed.
+   Running ``ptxdist lint`` will tell you about this.
+-  Build the license report once to make sure that the checksum of pinned-down license files haven't changed.
+(Or enable ``PTXCONF_PROJECT_CHECK_LICENSES``, then this step is done during the *targetinstall* stage.)

 Misc
 ~~~~